English Machine Reading Comprehension Datasets: A Survey: Extra Features and Statistics

-We calculated all characteristics based on publicly available data.
-That means some datasets do not have the test set available so we based our calculations on training and development sets only.
+Where possible, we calculated all characteristics based on publicly available data.
+For those datasets that do not have the test set available, we based our calculations on training and development sets only.
 Those datasets are: AmazonQA, CoQA, DROP, MovieQA, QAngaroo (WikiHop and MedHop), QuAC, ShARC, SQuAD, SQuAD2, TyDi.
+Some data we took from original and related papers.
+Those datasets are: BookTest, MedQA, and R$^3$.

-As mention in Section~\ref{sec:size} we processed all datasets in the same way with \textit{spiCy}.
+As mentioned in Section~\ref{sec:size}, we processed all datasets in the same way with \textit{spaCy}.
 If the data is tokenized or split by sentences we simply join it back using Python \texttt{"~".join(tokens/sentences\_list)}.
-Based on \textit{spiCy} implementation\footnote{\url{spacy.io} -- l.v.
-06/2020} we would not expect significant differences between the originally provided tokenization and the results of \textit{spiCy} the tokenization of the joined tokens.
-This ensures the consistency of the processing of all datasets.
+Based on the \textit{spaCy} implementation\footnote{\url{spacy.io} -- l.v.
+05/2021} we would not expect significant differences between the originally provided tokenization and the results of the \textit{spaCy} tokenization of the joined tokens.
+This ensures consistent processing of all datasets.